top of page

 Thesis: The Characterization of MADD-3, a Homolog of the Dual Specificity CLK Kinase that is Required for Muscle Arm Extension in Caenorhabditis elegans.

-Serena was a first author on a PloS Genetics paper, and a contributing author on two Developmental Cell papers.
+About: Serena was a first author on a PloS Genetics paper, and a contributing author on two Developmental Cell papers.

 Current Position: Regulatory Affairs Senior Manager at AstraZeneca